olvaffe/olv-notes/graphics/ui/font.md

 - in publishing, common font sizes are 10pt, 11pt, or 12pt
   - 1pt is 1/72 inch
-- I like 10pt
+- I like 10pt for its compactness
   - at 96dpi, that's 13.3px
   - at 160dpi, that's 22.2px
   - at 300dpi, that's 41.6px
-- many softwares get dpi "wrong" for compatibility reasons
-  - system softwares/libraries commonly assume 96dpi
-    - but some detect the real dpi
-    - and some assume 72dpi or 75dpi
   - computer standards on 15" monitor
     - VGA, 640x480, is ~55dpi
     - SVGA, 800x600, is ~70dpi